appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Display-and-filter-chart-data.md

    https://yourproduct.api.com/2/searches?index=index&startDate={{DatePicker1.formattedDate}}&endDate={{DatePicker2.formattedDate}}
    ```

-   If a specific date format is required, you can use `selectedDate` reference property.
+   If a specific date format is required, you can use the `selectedDate` reference property.
 To configure and filter queries for specific datasources, please refer to the [datasource](/connect-data/reference).

   </dd>